A Brief History of Ariel Motorcycles

 Jack Sangster, Charles Sangster’s son, bought the Ariel subsidiary from the receivers.
 The company was renamed Ariel Motors (J.S.)
 Ltd.

-In 1936, Jack Sangster bought the Triumph motorcycle concern.
+Jack Sangster bought the Triumph motorcycle concern in 1936.

-In 1937, a redesigned Square Four overhead valve engine of 995cc with iron barrels and head was introduced.
+A redesigned Square Four overhead valve engine of 995cc with iron barrels and head was introduced in 1937.
 This was known as the 4G.

-In 1939, Anstey link plunger rear suspension was an option.
+Anstey link plunger rear suspension was offered as an option in 1939.
 It was still available when production restarted after World War II, when telescopic forks replaced the girder forks.

 In the late 1940s, Ariel introduced a 498cc OHV twin cylinder machine known as the KH.

-By 1953, the classic four pipe version, the Mk II, was introduced.
+The classic four pipe version, the Mk II, was introduced in 1953.

 In 1954, a prototype Square Four Mk III was built featuring Earles forks.

-1954 also saw the introduction of the Ariel Colt was introduced which was a 200cc four stroke machine.
+1954 also saw the introduction of the Ariel Colt which was a 200cc four stroke machine.

 For 1954, with the exception of the Square Four, the Ariel range had the option of the Pivoted Rear Fork frame.